SofijaErkin/basic-tool-mac/linux/samba_share_macos_with_debian.md

     sudo gedit /etc/samba/smb.conf

-Adding the below to the buttom of that file
+Adding the below to the bottom of that file

     [share]